ShanMallinathan/ShanMallinathan/README.md

 I am a master's student in robotics gearing up to redefine this industry

-🔭 I’m currently working on Autonomous manipulation of a mobile manipulator (MiR with UR16) using lightweight 3D object detection models
+🔭 I’m currently working a Computer vision and sensing algorithm for vineyard automation

 🌱 I am currently learning Pytorch